-A fun toddler activity, exploring both the why and how of the snow-melting and having fun with some ‘three-dimensional’ coloring with watercolors.
+Exploring snow watercolors is a fun toddler activity, showing both the why and how of the snow-melting and having fun with some ‘three-dimensional’ coloring with watercolors.
 Come join us!

 Following the snow-melting experiment from last time, I also offered tube watercolors along with a full bin of the snow to our toddler.
 It was fun!